Thomas/Central Avenue station

-Thomas/Central Avenue station, also known as Midtown Phoenix, is a light rail station on the B Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
-The station is north of Thomas Road, and it can be accessed from both Thomas Road, at the south, and Catalina Drive, two blocks to the north.
+Thomas/Central Avenue station, also known as Midtown Phoenix, is a light rail station on the B Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
+The station is north of Thomas Road.
+It can be accessed from both Thomas Road, at the south, and Catalina Drive, two blocks to the north.
 Catalina Drive is the south-boundary street for Park Central Mall.